AgentHub

 A governance-first coding layer that fits GitHub-heavy teams and keeps seat economics under tighter control.

-A premium agentic editor for teams willing to pay more for deeper coding flow and a more opinionated environment.
+A premium Devin Desktop local IDE for teams willing to pay more for deeper local-plus-cloud coding flow.

 rollout-model

 These products win on different rollout logics.
 Copilot is easier to approve as the default because the price is lower and the admin story fits GitHub.
-Windsurf is easier to defend when leaders deliberately want to buy a premium editor experience for a narrower engineering group.
+Devin Desktop is easier to defend when leaders deliberately want Devin's local IDE and cloud-agent workflow for a narrower engineering group.

 Fit-score spread